voteliquid/demo/README.md

 # TODO

-- [x] See visual example of liquid democracy as directed graph of nodes
-- [x] Click button to create random collection of votes for one item
+- [ ] Show simulation of one vote coming in at a time
+- [ ] Adjust number of voters
+- [ ] Adjust assumptions about likelihood of voting habits per bill
-- [x] Click any node to change its vote, and watch graph adjust
+- [ ] Click voter to change vote & delegation
+  - [ ] Don't change vote on drag